-All Ph.D. students must take a preliminary oral examination that tests their understanding of chemical engineering fundamentals in the areas of thermodynamics. transport phenomena, chemical kinetics, and reactor design.
-Students are provided problems in writing and are then asked to solve them orally in front of a faculty committee.
-They are required to take Chemical Engineering 200, 210, and 220 in preparation for the examination.
-Students whose first degree is in chemical engineering take the examination at the end of the second quarter in residence.
-Students whose first degree is not in chemical engineering (for example, chemistry) may petition to postAfter successfully completing the required courses and the preliminary oral examination, students must pass the written and oral qualifying examinations.
+All Ph.D. students must take a preliminary oral examination that tests their understanding of chemical engineering fundamentals in the areas of thermodynamics, transport phenomena, chemical kinetics, and reactor design.
+The examination is held at the beginning of Winter Quarter.
+Students are asked to solve the examination problems in writing and then present them orally to a faculty committee.
+Students whose first degree is not in chemical engineering may petition to postpone the examination to the following year.
+Any student failing the Ph.D. preliminary examination may petition to reenter the Ph.D. program after successfully completing the master s thesis.
+If the petition is granted, the student may be approved to take the preliminary examination concurrently with the master s thesis defense.

+After successfully completing the required courses and the preliminary oral examination, students must pass the written and oral qualifying examinations.
 The examinations focus on the dissertation research and are conducted by a doctoral committee consisting of at least four faculty members nominated by the Department of Chemical Engineering, in accordance with University regulations.